dainelmawer/parcel-setup/README.md

 # Parcel React Setup with HMR and CSS Modules
 I like Webpack, its super powerful, but its a headache to setup.
 I thought I'd give Parcel a go for this React setup.
-Once you bent your head around some of the more trivial concepts, it was painless to get going.
+Once you bend your head around some of the more trivial concepts, it was painless to get going.
 While I still advocate Webpack as a bundle tool, mainly because of its highly customizable interface, Parcel does a great job of making things super easy and blazing fast. :ghost:

 ## :straight_ruler: Development
 To get started with development: